afunyun/neuros-click/README.md

 - final (hopefully) change to relative links for the neuro_ftp page so it works both on local dev and github pages deployment
   - Uses a function to calculate the base path based on current URL depth and prepends that to all asset paths
+  - to be super sure added a module script on the ftp index to resolve paths on load even if it somehow fails to load the js file that has the main path resolution function

 ## TODO